b2io/base2.io/_content/posts/2019-11-06-git-aliases.md

 ### git s

-Abbreviation for 'git status'.
+Abbreviation for `git status`.
 This command is useful anytime you’re looking for information about which files you’ve already added (also called “staged”) and which files you haven’t yet added.
-However, since this team often uses “git aa” to “add all” files, it's less of a worry to identify what you have stage and what has not been staged.
+However, since this team often uses `git aa` to “add all” files, it's less of a worry to identify what you have stage and what has not been staged.

 This command is used most often when there are merge conflicts.
-After attempting to merge and running into a conflict, running 'git s' will show files for which there were conflicts.
+After attempting to merge and running into a conflict, running `git s` will show files for which there were conflicts.
 Conflicts can then be managed in VS Code.

-> > > > > > > 0c844e751c33553f942ee54b7376e2761a1688a3

 ### git cob